 Hamelin Bay Observation Deck

 A short walk along the Cape to cape track leads you to the Hamelin Bay Observation Deck.
 From here, you have stunning ocean views of the bay and an information panel on the history.

 There are public toilets, a boat ramp, and a kiosk to buy snacks.
 However, there are no BBQs or grassed areas for picnics.

 Visiting Augusta from Hamelin Bay

-Explore Augusta and the Blackwood River where you can visit a lighthouse, fish, surf, or relax by the river.
+Explore Augusta and the Blackwood River, where you can visit a lighthouse, fish, surf, or relax by the river.

 Explore the Margaret River region

-Find out more on this guide on things to do in Margaret River.
+Plan your day trip with this guide on things to do in Margaret River.

 Camping and Accommodation near Hamelin Bay